zthxxx/midk/README.md

 <h1 align="center">🎹 MIDK </h1>

-Mapping MIDI keypress to PC keyboard, so you can work or coding with your MIDI kerboard 🎉
+Mapping MIDI keypress to PC keyboard, that you can work or code with your MIDI kerboard 🎉

-(This project is code in midk)
+(e.g. this project is code in midk)

 ## Install & Usage